zhihao-lin/3dgcn/README.md

 matplotlib
 pyntcloud
 ```
-Please install with the command if necessary:
+Please install packages with the command if necessary:
 ```
 pip3 install -r requirements.txt
 ```